Ata-ul-Haye Nasir, Al Hakam

 Huzoorra said that in case the second volume of the report was against the expectations, it would actually increase the importance of the Round Table Conference.

-Huzoorra added that in such a situation, the need for the correct representation of Muslims increased more than ever before, because if our viewpoint was not presented correctly and the decision were against us, then nothing would remain in the hand of Muslims.
+Huzoorra added that in such a situation, the need for the correct representation of Muslims increased more than ever before, because if our viewpoint is not presented correctly and the decision goes against us, then nothing would remain in the hand of Muslims.
 Huzoorra also advised the Muslims to be united in the ongoing situation.

 Further, Huzoorra stated that this was the time for “All Muslim Parties Conference” to play its role.